Liramic/VideoAndAudioSplitBySound/README.md

 # VideoAndAudioSplitBySound
-Splitting audio or video by finding a specific sound instances
+Splitting audio or video by finding a specific sound instances This is very usefull for videotaped experiments with different parts to analyze, just insert a seperation sound for your choice before and after the critical parts.

 There are currently two stages to the process -